Facebook Pixel

 Led by experts in government data systems, data policy, congressional data use, and data standards, this first-of-its-kind professional learning program provides participants with examples of how to use data in policy-making, how to turn data from spreadsheets into persuasive stories, and how to use legislation to unlock useful—and usable—data.

 Students leave the certificate program with new skills in data analysis and visualization, familiarity with current and emerging federal data policies, an understanding of the challenges of combining local and federal data, and a basic introduction to data practices within Congress.
-In addition, the 2024 certificate program will include content on artificial intelligence (AI) and will discuss the connections between public data and public sector AI applications.
+In addition, the 2026 certificate program will include content on artificial intelligence and will discuss the connections between public data and public sector AI applications.

 No prior experience in data analysis, or data policy, or AI is required.